Welcome to the Medich Family Office.

 Roy is best known for the legacy he has created in Western Sydney.
 He is one of its most prominent developers and a prolific contributor to community activities, donating both time and money to various causes.

 Roy has been awarded The Medal of the Order of Australia for services to the community through fundraising.
 In 1997 he was awarded a Companion of the Order of Liverpool, Liverpool’s highest award, for community service.
 In 2003 Roy was awarded the Centenary of Federation Medal for his services to the Liverpool Community.
 In 2016 Roy was conferred an Honorary Fellow of WSU in recognition of his distinguished service to Greater Western Sydney through his contributions to business and charitable organisations.
+In 2021 Roy was conferred with the Honorary Doctor of Letters Award by WSU for his significant contribution to the Western Sydney Region and the University.

-Roy continues to be involved in the both the business and philanthropic arms of the family office along with continued involvement in a range of community roles, such as being a board director of the Salvation Army.
+Roy continues to be involved in both the business and philanthropic arms of the family office along with continued involvement in a range of community roles, such as being a board director of the Salvation Army.

 Anthony grew up on the family farm at Bringelly in Western Sydney.
 He attended St Gregory’s College in Campbelltown, then went on to complete a Bachelor of Economics at the University of Sydney and a Masters of Commerce at UNSW.